Edinburgh Waverley railway station: Layout

-The former Down Main through Platforms 7 (east end) and 8 (west end) are at the south side of the main station, and comprise a single very long platform with a crossover in the centre.
-They are numbered 7 (formerly 10, east end) and 11 (west end).

-At the west end there has been little change to the terminating platforms, apart from widening them by removing disused centre-road tracks.
-The platforms comprise (south-north) numbers 12/13, 14/15, 16/17 and bay Platform 18.
-These were not affected by the 2006 platform renumbering scheme.

-The only platforms outwith Waverley's overall roof are the former 'Suburban' Platforms 8 and 9 (formerly 21 and 20), a lengthy island platform.
-These are on the southern edge of the station, adjacent to the east to the former freight depot (now a car park and offices) and with direct access to Market Street, which runs parallel to the railway to the immediate south.

-A need to increase capacity for through and west-end traffic led to three new platforms being built in 2006, on land formerly occupied by disused sidings and bypass lines within the main part of the station.
-Platform 10 is a through platform at the west end, facing Platform 11.
-Platforms 1 and 20 are a single long through platform facing Platforms 2 and 19.
-All are linked by the upgraded north–south overhead walkway linking the Waverley Steps (escalators) to Market Street.

-In December 2006, a partial renumbering of platforms took place to reflect the construction of the new platforms.
+Other transport connections

+Although there is currently no direct interchange, the nearest tram stop on the Edinburgh Trams service between Edinburgh Airport and Newhaven is St Andrew Square.
+The tram stop also serves the adjacent Edinburgh bus station, about 200 metres from Waverley station.
+Some bus services also stop outside the station at Princes Street while taxi ranks are located outside at Market Street.

 Future developments

 In March 2019, Network Rail announced proposals to redevelop Waverley station in order to meet an anticipated increase in passenger demand by 2048.
 The Waverley Masterplan drawn up by engineering firm Arup Group envisages the creation of a new mezzanine level concourse above the main platforms to facilitate passenger circulation within the station, with a link through to the neighbouring Waverley Mall shopping centre.
 As part of the redevelopment, the entrance ramps from Waverley Bridge into the station would be removed and the new concourse would be enclosed in plate glass to provide panoramic views over the Old Town.
-The plans also make reference to a "transport hub", although an interchange with Edinburgh Trams is not specified.
+The plans also make reference to a "transport hub", although a direct interchange with Edinburgh Trams is not specified.

+The 2025 consultation on a proposed tram route from Granton to the BioQuarter includes a lift connecting Waverley Station to North Bridge, where the first stop on the line south from Princes Street to the BioQuarter.